Stocks to Buy

 The Best Stocks to Buy Now in 2017

-There are very few investment vehicles in today's market that will protect your wealth and increase your wealth.
-But that's what the best stocks to buy offer.
+There are very few investment vehicles in today's market that will protect your wealth while also providing market-beating profits.
+But that's exactly what this list of the best stocks to buy can offer.

-Best Stocks to Buy, No. 1: Lockheed Martin Corp.
+Best Stocks to Buy in 2017 No. 1: Lockheed Martin Corp.
 (NYSE: LMT)

 Over the last 12 months, Lockheed Martin Corp.
-(NYSE: LMT) netted shareholders gains of 23.21%.
+(NYSE: LMT) is up 22.42%.

-And Money Morning Director of Technology & Venture Capital Michael Robinson projects even more gains for patient shareholders ahead…
+And Money Morning Director of Technology & Venture Capital Research Michael Robinson projects even more gains for patient shareholders ahead…

-Analysts at Thomson First Call have a one-year price target of $240.06 for LMT stock.
-LMT offers a dividend yield of 2.84%.
+Analysts at Thomson First Call have a one-year price target of $282.68 for LMT stock.
+LMT offers a dividend yield of 2.72%.

 Since LMT is one of the best stocks to buy now, Robinson recommends grabbing Lockheed shares now before sales skyrocket even further.

-Best Stocks to Buy, No. 2: Northrop Grumman Corp.
+Best Stocks to Buy in 2017 No. 2: Northrop Grumman Corp.
 (NYSE: NOC)

 Aside from Lockheed Martin, Northrop Grumman Corp.
 (NYSE: NOC) is one of Robinson's favorite defense stocks.

-Even though Northrop Grumman has a long history dating back to 1939 (when it was known as Northrop Corp.), it's a leader in one of the fastest growing defense segments: C5ISR.
+Even though Northrop Grumman has a long history dating back to 1939 (when it was known as Northrop Corp.), it's a leader in one of the fastest-growing defense segments: C5ISR.